michaelcolletti/michaelcolletti/README.md

 ____

 -  Working on GenAI projects with more to come soon!
-- 🌱 I’m perpetually learning, most recently GenAI but have also grok'd Kubernetes, Clouds, IaC, CI/CD, Architecture, distributed systems and Love well architected things.
+- 🌱 I’m perpetually learning, most recently GenAI but have also dig Kubernetes, Clouds, IaC, CI/CD, Architecture, distributed systems and Love well architected things.
 - 👯 I work as an independent advisor so I can focus on interests of the client so, hit me up [here](mailto:devnullid+servicerequest@gmail.com)
 - 💬 Ask me about music projects and the awesome artists I've worked with.
 [SoundCloud](https://soundcloud.com/michaelcolletti) [ReverbNation](https://www.reverbnation.com/michaelcolletti)
 - 📫 How to reach me: [Email](mailto:devnullid+gitmail@gmail.com)  -  [Twitter](https://twitter.com/devnullid)